 Those who are highly-skilled specialists can opt for an EU Blue Card, which is a type of document that grants the right of residing and working in Germany.
 Because Germany has signed specific agreements with Australia, the citizens of Australia have the option of applying for a work visa after their arrival in Germany, an option which is open only for few other third country nationalities.

-It can be said that moving to Germany from Australia for employment purposes can be simpler for Australians, but they still have to prepare the same types of documents as needed by the local law.
+It can be said that relocating to Germany from Australia for employment purposes can be simpler for Australians, but they still have to prepare the same types of documents as needed by the local law.
 Since the launch of the EU Blue Card, Germany has been the country that issued the largest number of such permits.
 Below, you can find out information on the EU Blue Card and the number of Australians living in Germany:

 • since 2012, when the EU Blue Card program was launched, Germany issued 85% of the total permits issued at an EU level;